Minimonks/GF_Assignment_Project/README.md

 tests folder contains the Unit Test logic.

 vscode/launch.json specifies parameters required at launch of application.

+app/models.py is my SQLAlchemy classes, representing tables used to generate, manipulate and display all related to the database.

 -------------------------------------DB SAMPLE DATA -------------------------------------
 WARNING: It is suggested you enter your own sample data using the UI from scratch to further ensure initialisation success.